localstack/localstack.github.io/content/blog/2022-07-12-parity-explained/index.md

 Additionally, we will provide regular metric updates and insights about supported services and operations.
 Thus our communication will be more transparent in terms of implemented APIs, and further improve the confidence overall.

-We hope you are as excited as we are about our AWS Framework, that ensures latest compatibility with AWS, and the new snapshot testing framework, that will help us to write validated test cases.
+We hope you are as excited as we are about our AWS Server Framework, that ensures latest compatibility with AWS, and the new snapshot testing framework, which will help us to write validated test cases.